-Zoé Samudzi is the Charles E. Scheidt Visiting Assistant Professor of Genocide Studies and Genocide Prevention at the Strassler Center for Holocaust and Genocide Studies at Clark University.
+Zoé Samudzi is a Provost’s Fellow to Faculty scholar in African American and Africana Studies at The Ohio State University.
 She holds a PhD in Medical Sociology from the University of California, San Francisco in the Department of Social and Behavioral Sciences.
 She is also a Global Blackness Research Fellow at the Johannesburg Institute for Advanced Studies at the University of Johannesburg and a fellow with African Museums and Heritage Restitution.
-She was previously a Curatorial Research Fellowship with the Cross-Collections Research Department at the Staatliche Kunstsammlungen Dresden.

 She is represented by Alison Lewis at the Francis Goldin Literary Agency.